Rostrum Records

-Rostrum Records is an American independent record label initially located in Pittsburgh, Pennsylvania, now located in Los Angeles, California.
-Benjy Grinberg is the founder and president of the label, which currently has sixteen artists on its roster, some of the more notable artists being Mac Miller, Wiz Khalifa, Rich the Kid, Mod Sun, The Bird and the Bee, Donora, Lambo Anlo, TeamMate, Mike Taylor, BRÅVES, Juliann Alexander, and Boaz.
+Rostrum Records is an American independent record label initially located in Pittsburgh, Pennsylvania, and now in Los Angeles, California.
+Benjy Grinberg is the founder and president of the label, which currently has sixteen artists on its roster, some of the more notable artists being Mac Miller, Wiz Khalifa, Rich the Kid, Mod Sun, Fat Nick, The Bird and the Bee, Donora, Lambo Anlo, TeamMate, Mike Taylor, BRÅVES, Juliann Alexander, and Boaz.
 Rostrum Records has sold millions of albums and singles, and Rostrum's artists have been nominated for a combined total of eleven Grammy Awards.

 Rostrum Records has become one of the leading independent movements in the music industry, and has been at the forefront of artist development for over a decade.
-Rostrum’s innovative digital savvy has helped formulate a new model for the industry.
+Rostrum's innovative digital savvy has helped formulate a new model for the industry.
 The label was named one of Vibe magazine's "Top 5 Labels to Watch in 2012" and XXL magazine's "Top Rising Indie Label in 2011".
-Grinberg was named #23 on The Source magazine's annual Power 30 list in its September 2011 issue.
+Grinberg was named No. 23 on The Source magazine's annual Power 30 list in its September 2011 issue.
 Rostrum's creative digital strategy and a heavy touring philosophy resulted in the building of a large following for Wiz Khalifa and Mac Miller.
 The result of Rostrum's efforts were strong social media presences, hundreds of thousands of concert tickets sold, and over half a billion views on both of their YouTube channels.